 STUDY 1

-The aim of Study 1 was to investigate whether time information on people’s window switch durations can reduce the number and duration of switches during a data entry task.
+The aim of Study 1 was to investigate whether giving people information on the duration of their window switches can help them to reflect on how long they are switching and so take action to reduce the number and duration of switches during a data entry task.
 We used an experimental task to be able to log people’s data entries and measure whether a change in switching behaviour could also improve task completion time and reduce data entry errors.

 Method